-Alpha varies from around 1.6 to 1.7 for a virgin site and only adds 2 to 10mm to ys (because it is applied below a depth of $0.75H_s$).
+Alpha varies from around 1.6 to 1.7 for a virgin site and only adds 2 to 10mm to ys (because it is applied below a depth of $0.75H_s$ ).
 But for controlled fill it's a different story.

-Calcu lating Y s where z defined uncracke = the depth from the finished ground level, in metres, to the centroid of the area by the suction change profile and the thickness of the soil layer under consideration in the ed zone.
-In the at osence of more exact information, the depth of the cracked zone shall be taken as - (1) (0.5Hs to Hs where Hs is as given in Table 2.4.
-(2) 0).75Hs in Adelaide and Melbourne; and (3) ().5Hs in other areas.
-For read the dept prior to b tive clay in controlled fill placed less than 5 years prior to building construction, th of the cracked zone shall be taken as zero.
+Calcu lating Y s defined = the depth from the finished ground level, in metres, to the centroid of the area by the suction change profile and the thickness of the soil layer under consideration in the ed zone.
+In the al bsence of more exact information, the depth of the cracked zone shall be taken as - (1) ( 0.5Hs to Hs where Hs is as given in Table 2.4.
+(2) ( 0.75Hs in Adelaide and Melbourne; and (3) ( 0.5Hs in other areas. the dept ctive clay in controlled fill placed less than 5 years prior to building construction, th of the cracked zone shall be taken as zero.
 Where a site has been cut less than two years building construction, the depth of the cracked zone shall be reduced by the depth of the cut.
-NOTE: 1 seasona The cracked zone relates to the zone in which predominantly vertical shrinkage cracks exist
+NOTE: The cracked zone relates to the zone in which predominantly vertical shrinkage cracks exist ally

-For virgin sites around Melbourne the depth of cracked zone is 0.75H{s.}
+For virgin sites around Melbourne the depth of cracked zone is 0.75Hs.

-But for the subdivisional controlled fill alpha is going to vary from 2 at the surface adding significantly to y_s if reactive clays used for the fill.
+But for the subdivisional controlled fill alpha is going to vary from 2 at the surface adding significantly to $y_s$ if reactive clays used for the fill.